- ACRONYMS AND DEFINITIONS

 - JNC 7

-- JNC 7 recommends the following based on blood pressure measurements:
+- JNC 7 recommends the following screening intervals based on BP readings.
+They do not give age-specific guidelines.

 Blood pressure reading (mmHg) | Follow-up |